srikantmatihali/album-photo-service/readme.md

 Search Photo: {domain}?type=photo&albumId=13&id={photo_id}

-_Note: URL's are still not made search friendly.
+_**Note**: URL's are still not made search friendly.
 It can be made using combination of htaccess or routing stratergy.
 Not implemented here.
 It is open for changes._

 ## Project setup instructions